 Each episode tracks two addicts through the throes of their chosen rock bottom, unaware that they're about to face an intervention.
 The show is frank in depicting each addiction du jour, be it crack or video games, vividly driving home the devastation wrought on the addict as well as the people in his or her life.
 What I most admire about the show is that it concentrates more on illustrating the nature of addiction rather than the juicy specifics, so you see that no addiction is particularly more tragic, or more silly, than another.
 Whether the person is throwing away thousands of dollars on slot machines, or drinking at work, or losing their home to cocaine, or isolating in front of the xBox, they have in common that they are in pain.

 And their loved ones are therefore also in pain.
 Now, interventions are probably necessary in most cases; they are the hail-mary that allows an addict to come back into the light.
-But interventions aren't really about the addict they're about the family and friends.
+But the "story" of an intervention isn't just about the addict—it's also about the addict's family and friends.
 Usually, these folks are coming from a place of love in their attempt to reach out to a soul in the process of being lost; in many cases, though, they're coming from judgment, denial, or outright cluelessness.

 It can be a brutally thin line between wanting to help the addict and wanting to make them hurt like you hurt.
 Intervention shows that the addict will usually succeed if they receive love, and that they'll usually fail when they receive selfish guilt.
 As uplifting as it can be to see the transformation when a self-destructive meth-n-sex addict lights up with rebirth after receiving treatment, it's equally heartbreaking to see one return to the dark side because a father was too distant to forge that real connection, or a mother was too self-absorbed to see how she may have contributed to her child's compulsive need to escape.